sednalab/IoTECS/README.md

 Installation Instructions
 --------------------------------------------
 The following steps show how to use IoTECS to generate code for performing simulation-based testing for IoT Cloud applications.
+1. Open all the five projects in IoTECS.zip in Eclipse.
+2. Go to iotecs->src->iotecs->IoTECS.xtext, run as generate Xtext artifacts.
+3. Go to iotecs->src->iotecs->GenerateIoTECS.mwe2, run as MWE2 workflow.
-1. Run the DLS project (iotecs) as Eclipse Applications and launch runtime Eclipse.
+5. Run the DLS project (iotecs) as Eclipse Applications and launch runtime Eclipse.
-2. Create linux-based (Ubuntu 20.04) virtual machines for each platform whose type is "VM".
+6. Create linux-based (Ubuntu 20.04) virtual machines for each platform whose type is "VM".
-3. Install python on the local machine and all remote platforms
+7. Install python and tshark on the local machine and all remote platforms.
-4. Create a IoTECS project on the runtime Eclipse Platform and new a file with a suffix of "iot".
-Input the specific domain model based on the syntax in this file.
+8. Create a java project on the runtime Eclipse Platform and new a file with a suffix of "iot" (i.e., test.iot).
+Choose "yes" when a window called "Congifure Xtext" popped out asking "Do you want to convert 'test' to an Xtext project?".
+Input the specific instance of conceptual model for IoTECS according to the grammar.
+Or use the demonstration IoTECS project provided in Demonstration.
+9. Save the file in step 8 and the code and scripts are generated in a directory called "src-gen" of the project in step 8 (i.e., test->src-gen).
-6. Go to the generated directory of the IoTECS project (src-gen/) and run main.sh.
+10. Go to the generated directory of the IoTECS project (src-gen/) and run main.sh.